jucora/RPG-Game/README.md

   <img src ='preview/shot.gif' alt='How to play instructions'>
 </p>

-4. END SCENE: once you get the 4 portals completed, you will see a maessage and your final score:
+4. END SCENE: once you get the 4 portals completed, you will see a message and your final score:

 <p align="center">
   <img src ='preview/end.gif' alt='How to play instructions'>